BrentMRPalmer/CSI4107-A2/README.md

 Overall, sentence transformers do not improve the performance of our system, leading us to look into other types of re-ranking models.

-The best-performing model for our submission was ```OpenMatch/cocodr-large-msmarco```.
+The best-performing model for our submission was ```OpenMatch/cocodr-large-msmarco```, achieving a MAP score of 0.6580 and P@10 of 0.0927.
 The model is based on the BERT-large architecture, comprising 24 transformer layers with a hidden size of 1024, totaling approximately 335 million parameters.
 This deep architecture enables the model to capture intricate patterns and relationships within text data.

 The model was pretrained on the BEIR corpus using Continuous Contrastive Learning (COCO).
 This method involves treating sequences from the same document as positive pairs and sequences from different documents as negative pairs, enhancing the model's ability to discern subtle semantic differences.
 Subsequently, the model was fine-tuned on the MS MARCO dataset employing implicit Distributionally Robust Optimization (iDRO).
 This technique dynamically adjusts the training focus on different query clusters, ensuring the model remains robust across various data distributions and performs well even on underrepresented query types.